In this article, you will learn how to use the Automatic Baseline Calculator, available in the Apps Market inside the Platform.

 Contents of this article:

 This application allows you to calculate baseline formulas via linear regression that you can use in Measure and Verification projects.
 You can find more information about calculating baseline formulas in this article.

 In order to be able to use this app, you will need first to install it through the platform's Apps market.

 You will also need to have data for the consumption device you want to calculate, and any variables that you would like to include in the linear regression analysis.

 How does it work?

 Once the app is installed, you can access it in the Analysis section, under Automatic Baseline Calculator.
-The app is divided in two tabs: Baseline calculator and Measure and Verification (M&V) export.
+The app is divided into two tabs: Baseline calculator and Measure and Verification (M&V) export.

 - Baseline calculator

 - Create a Measure and Verification (M&V) project with the calculated baseline formula